What should employers know about the new variants of COVID-19? How can management teams prepare for new strains?

 Time to review your safety protocols and ensure they will meet this new challenge

 If your current solution is digital, does it meet all your needs?
 Employers should evaluate their current solution to ensure it meets all their pandemic safety requirements.
-Does their screening solution encourage and track compliance?
+Does your screening solution encourage and track compliance?
 Are administrators easily able to track close contacts of positive COVID-19 cases?

 We collected a few pieces this month to highlight key features and best practices for screening, testing, and contact tracing.
 These tools can help you prevent outbreaks as we wait for the vaccines and prepare for variants to surge in March.